Dom Sankt Jakob

 Worth knowing

-The fate of St Jacob's was not under a good star.
+The fate of St. James was far from fortunate.
 The church burned down several times.
-Even the earthquake of 1689, which damaged more or less all of Innsbruck's buildings, did not spare the cathedral.
-In 1724, the church was consecrated after a complete overhaul in the new, contemporary Baroque style.
-It was not fitting for a city like Innsbruck to have a half-finished ruin as a showpiece within the city walls.
-In order to finance the construction, a special tax on tobacco was introduced and additional customs duties were levied.
-Ferdinand II's former Löwenhaus on the Inn, which had burnt down in 1636, was rebuilt as a brewery and pub in order to raise additional money for the budget through the Innsbruckers' thirst for beer.
-After the unexpected death of Johann Jakob Herkomer, who was originally intended to be the construction manager, Johann Georg Fischer took charge of the project.
-A beautiful legend surrounds the large ceiling fresco by Cosmas Damian Amas (1686 - 1739).
-When the painter fell from the scaffolding during the work, St John is said to have stretched out his hand to save the maestro from certain death.
+The earthquake of 1689, which damaged almost all Innsbruck houses, did not spare the cathedral either.
+In 1724, after a complete redesign in the contemporary Baroque style, the church was consecrated.
+It was not fitting for a city like Innsbruck to have a half-finished ruin as its showpiece within the city walls.
+To finance the construction, a special tax on tobacco was introduced, and additional duties were levied.
+The former Lion House of Ferdinand II on the Inn, which had burned down in 1636, was rebuilt as a brewery and tavern to bring extra coins into the budget through Innsbruck’s thirst for beer.
+After the unexpected death of Johann Jakob Herkomer, originally intended as the construction manager, Johann Georg Fischer took over the project.
+A beautiful legend surrounds the large ceiling fresco by Cosmas Damian Asam (1686–1739).
+When the painter fell from the scaffolding during work, Saint John is said to have stretched out his hand to save the maestro from certain death.
+After World War I, the newly drawn border at the Brenner made it difficult to administer North and South Tyrol under one diocese.
+North Tyrol and Vorarlberg needed their own administration.
+Finally, in 1964, the former small branch of Wilten Abbey became the Cathedral of Innsbruck.

-Today, the cathedral square is a popular meeting place in the old town, as it is only a few steps from the Goldenen Dachl and yet somewhat away from the tourist crowds.
-Thanks to several bars and student flatshares in the attractive houses around the fountain, young people have also discovered the square in front of the church and revitalised it.
+Today, the cathedral square is a popular meeting place in the Old Town, just a few steps from the Golden Roof yet slightly away from the tourist crowds.
+Thanks to several cafés and student apartments in the picturesque houses around the fountain, young people have rediscovered the square in front of the church and brought it back to life.

 Baroque: art movement and art of living